Terms and conditions for ticket sale, entry and viewing

 1. Tickets are sold subject to the right of the management to make any alteration to the advertised programme, cast, company or timings due to circumstances beyond its or the presenter’s control, without being obliged to refund monies or exchange tickets.

 2. Once sold, tickets may not be refunded, however exchanges may be carried out at the discretion of the management.
-If the value of the new transaction is be less than that of the initial transaction the difference may be forfeit.
+If the value of the new transaction is be less than that of the initial transaction the difference may be forfeit, or at the management’s discretion a credit note may be issued for the difference.
 If the value of the next transaction is more than the initial transaction the difference must be paid.
+A fee may be charged for exchanges.

 3. For physical performances every member of the audience must be in possession of a valid ticket, which must be produced to gain entry.
 Babes in arms may be admitted without a ticket as long as they do not occupy a seat during the performance, instead remaining on the lap of their parent or guardian for the duration.
 For ticketed digital performances every viewing device must be watched by a person who has been issued a ticket or is otherwise authorised to view the event